acm-uiuc/sigplan/minutes_02_15_15.md

 # Todays Agenda

--   [X] Vote on moving on to okasaki's purely functional datastructures
+-   [X] Vote on moving on to Purely Functional Data Structures (by Chris Okasaki)
     -   All in favor
--   [X] Start on basic amortization and persistence via Lazy Evaluation
+-   [X] Start on basic amortization and persistence via lazy evaluation

-## Okaskai's Purely Functional Datastructures
+## Purely Functional Data Structures

 ### Speaker: Remy

 ### SML

--   There exists a haskell appendix rewriting most of this
+-   There exists a Haskell appendix rewriting most of this
--   $foo deotes a lazy evaluation of foo
+-   $foo denotes a lazy evaluation of foo (analogous to BangPatterns in Haskell)

 ### Amortization